TAFE Collegiate Chapters

 • Lamar University

-Steps to beginning a collegiate level chapter of the Texas Association of Future Educators:
+Steps to beginning a collegiate level chapter of the Texas Association of Future Educators (TAFE):

-Step 1: Secure approval required university personnel.
+Step 1: Check to see if the university has an existing Aspiring Educators Chapter.
+Membership to TSTA offers the benefits of competing in TAFE/Educators Rising.
+If not, secure approval from required university personnel.
 Gaining the support is vital in having a successful chapter.

 Step 2: Fill out New Campus Membership Form and contact the TAFE office for further information or questions you might have.

-Step 3: Reach out to Clinton Gill with TSTA/NEA the Aspiring Educators to begin the national affiliation process.
+Step 3: Reach out to Clinton Gill with TSTA/NEA the Aspiring Educators to begin the affiliation process.
+To fully be affiliated, you will need to send TSTA the following materials, and keep them updated with their office:

-Step 4: All TAFE members must be members of Aspiring Educators Rising to compete and participate in TAFE events.
+Step 4: All participants must hold active membership in TSTA/NEA Aspiring Educators in order to compete in and participate in TAFE events.

 Step 5: Recruit!
 Establishing a core group of students to serve as an officer team early will provide a solid foundation for your chapter.

-Step 6: Pay state dues.
-Dues must be paid prior to participating in your area conference.
+Step 6: Pay state dues ($95 Chapter Due).
+Pay national dues (individual student dues) Dues must be paid prior to participating in your area conference.

-Step 9: Begin preparing for your area conference.
-Reach out to your area president for details such as the date, location, and cost of the area conference.
+Step 9: Start preparing for competitive events early.
+Contact your area coordinator for key details, including the date, location, and cost of the area conference, if you plan to attend.

 TAFE AREA Map